19 Best Things to Do in Fira, Santorini

 1. Visit the Orthodox Metropolitan Cathedral

 The Orthodox Metropolitan Cathedral is not your typical tiny, blue-domed church that has become associated with Santorini, but it’s just as picturesque.
+With a white-washed exterior and location along the caldera, this church has been a busy Fira attraction for some time now.

 Though the building itself dates back to the early 1800s, it was almost completely destroyed during an earthquake in the 1950s.
 Having been restored over 50 years ago, the cathedral looks as perfect as ever today.